Bui257/data_science_capstones/README.md

 ## Introduction

-This repository contains the code and documentation for my Data Science Capstone projects:
+This repository contains the notebooks for my Data Science Capstone projects:

 1. **Capstone 1: Impact of Humidity on Electricity Consumption**
    - This project explores the relationship between humidity levels and electricity consumption, utilizing statistical analysis and visualization to understand the potential impact of humidity on power usage.